Call-for-Code/Solution-Starter-Kit-Cooperation-2020/README.md

 ## How it works

-A supplier (who could just be a regular resident, or a small business, voluntary organization etc.) who has food, supplies, resources or other essentails they can provide opens the mobile application and fills out a brief form that indiacets what is they have.
+A supplier (who could just be a regular resident, or a small business, voluntary organization etc.) who has food, supplies, resources or other essentials they can provide opens the mobile application and fills out a brief form that indicates what is they have.
 This will be stored in a database in the IBM Cloud.

-A user who is in need of food, supplies, resources or other essentails opens the mobile application and can use the chat interface to locate the supplies near them.
+A user who is in need of food, supplies, resources or other essentials opens the mobile application and can use the chat interface to locate the supplies near them.
 For instance, they might type "Where can I find bread", or " Can someone collect my shopping for me".
-The mobile applciation will access database (after first understanding teh quetsion via Watson Assistant), and then display a map showing where locally they can find what they are looking for.
+The mobile application will access database (after first understanding the question via Watson Assistant), and then display a map showing where locally they can find what they are looking for.

 ## Diagrams

 ![Cooperation architecture diagram](/images/architecture-diagram.png)

-This solution starter idea combines a chat interface (Watsone Assistant), data storage to hold status of supplies available and location services with real-time information to get users the information they need.
+This solution starter idea combines a chat interface (Watson Assistant), data storage to hold status of supplies available and location services with real-time information to get users the information they need.

 1. The user launches the mobile app and can access information across multiple services.
 1. The user can ask questions to Watson Assistant and get answers on food/service availability questions.